mathnet/mathnet-symbolics/packages/MathNet.Numerics/readme.txt

 * Misc docs fixes

 ### 3.0.2 - 2014-06-26
-* Patch release, fixing a bug in Matrix.RemoveRow range checks.
+* BUG: fixing a bug in Matrix.RemoveRow range checks.

 ### 3.0.1 - 2014-06-24
-* Patch release, fixing a bug in new Matrix.ToMatrixString and Vector.ToVectorString routines.
+* BUG: fixing a bug in new Matrix.ToMatrixString and Vector.ToVectorString routines.

 ### 3.0.0 - 2014-06-21
 * First stable v3 release: